- About US

 Along with innovative teaching methods Brown has organized three student field trips to Washington D. C. Each time 15 selected students have visited all of the national monuments, Capital Building, White House, and Arlington National Cemetery, Mount Vernon, history museums and more.

 Brown was chosen to compete for this national award by the Missouri State Society.
-As this year’s winner of the $1,400 scholarship, Brown will attend The Freedoms Foundation Summer Workshop at Valley Forge.
+As this year’s winner of the $1,400 award, Brown will attend The Freedoms Foundation Summer Workshop at Valley Forge.
 The workshop provides teachers a program that strengthens content knowledge of the American Revolution and enriches their classroom curriculum.